thunderdust/Solaris/catalog.md

     Due to the nature of the work, sales representatives spend lots of their time working with the clients and often being out of the office.
 In a traditional manner, when one deal is done, they need to record the details down and go back to the office and report to whoever is managing the deal results.
 This is very troublesome and inefficient for both the sales and the staff who manages the deal results (Even if sales can report the results via a phone call or an email it still takes much extra time for the staff who manages sale results to process and record all the information).
 So it is very necessary to have a new way to submit deal results without so much trouble.

+4. *Agile and flexible order system which allows modifications and cancellations even after submission*

+    As a small-scaled company, one of the advantages our client hold is that they can be flexible on the order processing.
+There are always customers who regret after the deal has been confirmed.
+To retain these clients, the sales representatives are expecting an order system which permits modifications or even cancellations after submission.
+This is difficult to operate manually and very easy to cause mistakes.
+So sales representatives are need a more robust and agile system to realize this function.

+5. *Easily track the order delivery status*

+    Delivery delay or loss caused by not tracking delivery status after order is confirmed can be a serious problem during the sales.
+Sales representatives need a more convenient way to check the deliveries whenever they want and wherever they are to make sure the deliveries are on time.

 Your proposal to solve the object

 1. Create a comprehensive and fully-detailed 'laptop library' to store information of all models of products that the company holds.
 Design an elegant, user-friendly interface in the application for the showcase to enhance visual effects.
 Use images of laptops with the actual dimensions to make it more vivid.
 Quantify the performance and battery life of laptops to give customers a more accurate and straightforward evaluation.